Skip to content

 Evasion

-The primary defensive tactic: removing yourself from the line of attack.
+Primary defensive tactic: removing self from the line of attack.

 (Definition Only)